chapmanb/cloudbiolinux/doc/linux_kvm.md

 # CloudBioLinux and Linux KVM

 This document gives some additional information on using BioLinux on Linux KVM.
-KVM is a nice virtualization environment, it is part of the Linux effort, and comes with brilliant tools.
+KVM is a nice virtualization environment, it is part of the Linux effort, will work with the default Linux kernel, and comes with brilliant tools.
 A 64-bit Linux can run both 32-bit and 64-bit VMs.

 Linux VMs are useful - especially when you deal with software upgrade paths.
 A VM can act like a try-before-you-buy environment.
 But it is more that that - you